learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Switched the default availability setting for moderators
 - Classes can now be sorted by teacher "hosedness"
 - If a server error is encountered while saving a scheduling comment, the comment is now reverted
+- Added a button to print the scheduling matrix

 Accounting
 ~~~~~~~~~~